TommyHvidhyld/March_Machine_Learning_Madness/README.md

 ### **Objective**:
-#### We are using supervised machine learning to compile historical data of all division 1 college basketball teams spanning 2013 to 2019, and creating a model that may accurately predict how well each team would do in subsequent tournaments.
+#### We are using supervised machine learning to compile historical data of all division 1 college basketball teams spanning 2013 to 2019, and creating a model that may accurately predict how well each team would do in the potential subsequent postseason tournament of 2020.
 We also intend to depict the potential factors that determine if they made it into the tournament bracket.

 ### What is our data source?